Electric Cars Are Not the Answer To Air Pollution, Says Top UK Adviser

 Its just another case of someone who had to make some speech during his 15 minutes in the spotlight, and decided to quibble to show off his knowledge instead of just giving strong support to a good initiative.
 If there was s

+Yes, of course the ideal condition is to have zero cars on the road for no pollution at all.
+But this is clearly not realistic.

+It could be done with PRT, and in such a way as to preserve the existing automobile industry (and thus its jobs.)
+You'd start in the big cities, and work your way outward.
+Then you can get the vehicles off of roads and onto rails, which means far less dust, and the dust is more benign.

-Perfect is the enemy of good (Score:3)
+Perfect is the enemy of good (Score:5, Insightful)

 Prof Frank Kelly said that while electric vehicles emit no exhaust fumes, they still produce large amounts of tiny pollution particles from brake and tyre dust, for which the government already accepts there is no safe limit.